 Get free matches, price quotes, and more.
 Answer below.

 Compare Project Management Solutions Side by Side

 Choose from our list of vendors below

 What is Project Management Software?

-Often referred to as Task Management Software or Project Portfolio Management (PPM), project management software is any type of digital tool that helps teams and companies collaborate and meet goals on time while managing resources and cost.
+Project management software is a software that helps project managers (PMs) and teams collaborate and meet goals on time while managing resources and cost.
 Functions may include task distribution, time tracking, budgeting, resource planning, team collaboration, and many more.
-As you’ll see in this guide, the project management software market is anything but straightforward.
+Project management software is also referred to as Task Management Software or Project Portfolio Management (PPM).

 Managing projects has grown increasingly complex over the past decade.
 Because of this complexity, large projects – particularly information technology undertakings — often finish past their due dates, over-budget, and with a lower than predicted return on investment.

 Business professionals often rely on project management systems to help them oversee multiple endeavors.
 Similarly, companies today can more easily mitigate risk by identifying failing aspects of a project using time tracking software that forecasts completion dates for each phase of the project.